kendarorg/the-protocol-master-samples/README.md

 ### Machine Dependant Stuffs!
 Beware

-All .NET applications run at the moment only on Intel architecture, that means
+All .NET applications run out of the box only on Intel architecture, that means

 * Platform: linux/amd64
 * Target Architecture: amd64